The Epidemic > The Big Five > Tommy John Twist

 Depressingly often, that gets the elbow and then the shoulder.

-Other pitchers who exhibit the Tommy John Twist are shown below.
+Pitchers who exhibit the Tommy John Twist include.

 The Alternative to the Tommy John Twist